 There are three different subscription plans:

-Almost all shows and films are available in HD, a growing selection are now available in 4K Ultra HD too.
-Few at present are available with HDR wider colour and contrast tech for TVs that support it.
+Almost all shows and films are available in HD, a rapidly growing selection are now available in 4K Ultra HD too.
+Many of those also come with HDR10 for most TVs or Dolby Vision (a different standard of HDR) for TVs that support it.

 What broadband speed do I need for Netflix?